evindor/furinote/IMPLEMENTATION_PLAN.md

 - [BUG] Fix furigana display - currently shows same text instead of ruby tags

 **NOTES FOR NEXT SESSION:**
-- The furigana service is implemented but may need debugging of the convertToRubyTags method
 - Check browser console for Kuroshiro output format to fix the conversion
 - Consider testing with different Japanese text samples
 - May need to handle different Kuroshiro output formats based on text complexity